United States Dollar is the official currency of The US. Its currency symbol is $, USD.

 If you embrace remote working, you have 50 different states to source talent from.
 Some states are known for being market leaders within industries.
 For example, if you are operating within the technology and IT space, areas like Texas, North Carolina, and California, are famed for their tech hubs and ability to attract top talent.
 Likewise, New York is a global leader in finance and creative industries.

-There is also no state-sponsored healthcare, so employers are legally required to offer employees healthcare benefit plans.
+There is also no state-sponsored healthcare, so employers with more than 50 employees are legally required to offer employees healthcare benefit plans.